Grand Hotel has been in the same family for over 85 years.

-At 660 feet, Grand Hotel’s Front Porch is the world’s largest, and is visible as you approach the island from the Straits of Mackinac.
+At 660 feet, Grand Hotel’s Front Porch is the world’s largest, and is visible as you approach the Island from the Lake Huron.

 No motorized vehicles are allowed on Michigan’s Mackinac Island.
 All transportation is provided by horse and carriage or bicycle.

 Mackinac Island is accessible only by ferry boat or plane.

 More than 150,000 overnight guests stay at Grand Hotel each season.